pruthvishetty/pruthvishetty/README.md

 ![Places](https://pruthvishetty.com/wp-content/uploads/2020/07/places-scaled.jpg)

-- I’m currently learning to work with Streamlit, ML deployment on AWS and programming with Go.
-(Sept.
-2020) 🌱
+- I’m currently learning to work with Streamlit (Mar 2021) 🌱

-- I’m looking for help with: (July 2020) 🤔
+- I’m looking for help with/discussing about/learning more about:  🤔
   * Best practices of managing a Data Science team
   * Streamlining ML workflows

-- I’m happy to collaborate on cool, open source Data Science/ML projects 😎  I do pro bono consulting with [Govt. of Karnataka](https://karnataka.gov.in/english) to help answer questions with data.
+- I’m happy to collaborate on cool, open source Data Science/ML projects 😎
+- I do pro bono consulting with [Govt. of Karnataka](https://karnataka.gov.in/english) to help answer questions with data.
 I'm always open to volunteering for good causes! 🤝
 - How to reach me?
 DM me on: 📫
     * [Twitter](https://twitter.com/pruthvishetty)
     * [Linkedin](https://www.linkedin.com/in/pruthvishetty/)